2022 World Snooker Championship: Final

 The final of the event was played on 1 and 2 May 2022 as a best-of-35-frames match, held over four sessions, between O'Sullivan and Trump.
 Belgian referee Olivier Marteel took charge of his second World Championship final, having previously refereed the 2015 final between Bingham and Murphy.
 O'Sullivan was contesting his eighth World Championship final, having won six and lost one previously, and Trump was competing in his third final, having won one and lost one previously.
 The finalists had met once before at the Crucible, in the semi-finals of the 2013 event, when O'Sullivan defeated Trump 17–11.
 Trump stated before the match: "It's always been a dream of mine to play Ronnie in the final."

-After Trump won the opening frame, O'Sullivan won the second with a 120 break, his 200th World Championship century and his 13th of the tournament, equalling his previous personal best at the Crucible.
+After Trump won the opening frame, O'Sullivan won the second with a 120 break, his 13th century of the tournament, equalling his previous personal best at the Crucible.
 In the fourth frame, O'Sullivan engaged in a three-minute discussion with the referee about the correct replacement of the cue ball after a miss had been called.
 O'Sullivan came from behind in the frame to force a re-spotted black, which he potted with a double off three cushions to lead 3–1.
 O'Sullivan went on to lead 5–1, making another century in the sixth frame.
 Trump won the last two frames of the session, reducing O'Sullivan's lead to 5–3.
 O'Sullivan and referee Marteel had several heated exchanges during the session and did not shake hands afterwards.
 Marteel issued a formal warning over a gesture O'Sullivan made near the end of the eighth frame after failing to escape from a snooker, but O'Sullivan denied any wrongdoing, later accusing the referee of "looking for trouble".
 Trump won the first frame of the second session, but O'Sullivan took seven of the next eight, capitalising on safety errors and missed pots by Trump to end 12–5 ahead, his largest overnight lead in any of the world finals he had played.
 O'Sullivan's 118 break in the 11th frame was his 15th century of the tournament, a new personal best in a single year at the Crucible.
 Speaking critically for the BBC, Murphy stated that Trump had "made far too many mistakes" and had "a horrific night in front of him" after the first day's play.